terraform-aviatrix-modules/terraform-aviatrix-aws-sdwan-fortinet/README.md

 # terraform-aviatrix-aws-sdwan-fortinet

 ### Description
-Deploys edge VPN with Fortinet SDWAN headends and creates tunnels to transit gateway.
+Deploys edge VPC with Fortinet SDWAN headends and creates tunnels to transit gateway.

 ### Diagram
 \<Provide a diagram of the high level constructs thet will be created by this module>